mkkeliping/hello/mk.md

 5. Open a pull request
     1. Describe my changes
       2. Mention all the members of my team
       3. Ask for feedbjack5.
-Open a pull request
+Open a pull requestDescribe my changes
-* Describe my changes
  * Mention all the members of my team
   * Ask for feedbjack